-• The Mississippi Public School Accountability Standards, 2009, Process Standards, Section 19-3, page 26, states that a school district must ensure that during the academic school year a minimum of 140
+- The Mississippi Public School Accountability Standards, 2009, Process Standards, Section 19-3, page 26, states that a school district must ensure that during the academic school year a minimum of 140 hours of instruction is provided for each Carnegie Unit of credit offered and 70 hours for each 1/2 Carnegie unit offered. - 140 hours of instruction at Wilkinson County School is 168 days of instruction per class.
+70 hours of instruction is 84 days of instruction per class.

-- 140 hours of instruction at Wilkinson County School is 168 days of instruction per class.
-70 hours of instruction is 84 days of instruction per class. - A high school student should adhere to the following attendance policy to assist in the earning of credit or promotion to the next grade for students who are attempting to earn Carnegie units in grades 8-12: - Must be present 84 days for a semester course.
+- A high school student should adhere to the following attendance policy to assist in the earning of credit or promotion to the next grade for students who are attempting to earn Carnegie units in grades 8-12: - Must be present 84 days for a semester course.
 (Maximum 6 unexcused absences) - Must be present 168 days for a full year course.
 (Maximum 12 unexcused absences) - Upon excessive absences (unexcused) the principal or his/her designee will notify the parents of the school's concern and the student will be referred to the school's Teacher Support Team for interventions (not counting out of school suspensions) - Upon the 5th and 12th unexcused absence the principal or designee will notify the Wilkinson County Attendance Officer and parents. (not counting out of school suspensions) - Students who exceed this standard may not, pending appeal, receive a grade or Carnegie unit credit in the course.
 A notation of inadequate attendance (IA) will be recorded on the report card and on the transcript if the student is passing the course.
 Students will, pending appeal, be required to make up class time on an hour for hour basis in order to remove IA status. - If the student is failing the course, the actual failing grade will be posted on the report card and on the transcript. - Out of school suspension days are not included when counting the maximum number of unexcused absences that can be missed for each Carnegie Unit of credit. - If the principal determines that credit should be withheld based on attendance, the parent will be notified in writing.
 Parents have the right to appeal the decision using the General Grievance Procedure published in the Student Handbook.